Inference from Sampling with Response Probabilities Estimated via Calibration: Inference from Sampling with Response Probabilities Estimated via Calibration Appendix

+This appendix contains the proof of Results~\ref{result:asymptotics:calS} to \ref{result:robustness:nr}.
+Results~\ref{result:asymptotics:calS} and \ref{result:asymptotics:calU} show that the NWA estimators with response probabilities estimated via calibration at the sample level, respectively population level, are asymptotically equivalent to linearized estimators.
+The linearized estimators are unbiased for the population total.
+Results~\ref{result:robustness:sup} and \ref{result:robustness:nr} state that the NWA estimators with response probabilities estimated via calibration are consistent even when one of the models, response model or superpopulation model, is missspecified.
+That is, these estimators are doubly robust.
+We first present additional required assumptions about the sequence of finite populations, then restate the results, and provide proofs.

-The following assumptions about the sequence of finite populations are needed for the proof of the Result. \begin{enumerate}[({P}1):] \item The study variable $y_i$ has bounded second and forth moments, and $\xb_i\xb_i^\top y_i$ is bounded, i.e.
+The following assumptions about the sequence of finite populations are needed for the proof of the results. \begin{enumerate}[({P}1):] \item The study variable $y_i$ has bounded second and forth moments, and $\xb_i$, $\xb_i y_i$, $\xb_i\xb_i^\top y_i$ have bounded first moment, i.e.,